cjm771/malxlive/README.md

 ### 1.1.2.
 Sources

 *SOURCES:* these are an array of sources, defining the soure type and other context specif configuration like channel name for twitch or streamUrl for radio

+*UPDATE: June 10, 2020*.
+Twitch changed its requirements for using embeds, "you’ll need to begin including a list of the domains your content appears on using the parent parameter when initializing your Twitch embed".
+[Read more about it here](https://discuss.dev.twitch.tv/t/twitch-embedded-player-updates-in-2020/23956).
+You'll also need to server from https:// unless your localhost.

 ```js
 const SOURCES = [